wkarney/yardage/README.md

 # yardage
-Python script to calculate distances for a yardage book
+Python script to calculate distances for a yardage book - more detail to come